bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- Partly Cloudy
+- Clear
-- 58% humidity
+- 57% humidity
-- 4 mph wind
+- 5 mph wind
-- 41% cloud cover
+- 35% cloud cover
 - 40 AQI 🟩
 - 0.09 inches of rain in the past 24 hours
 - 0.03 inches of rain expected in the next 48 hours